Beyond-Finance/AppLogin-Exercise/README.md

 ## 📋 Challenge Instructions

-You'll be writing an end-to-end test for this simple React Native app using Appium.
+   - You'll be writing an end-to-end test for this simple React Native app using Appium.
+   - Create a spec file for writing both positive and negative scenario.
+   - Create a google or word document that has test plan and answers to question 3.
+   - Note the time it takes to work on the exercise.
+   - Email the spec and doc back to the recruiter.
+   - Include a README if setup is needed.

 ### ✅ Your Tasks:
 1. Write an Appium test that: